shopware/docs/guides/plugins/plugins/framework/custom-field/add-custom-field.md

 ### Add custom field to entity definition

-Now follows the important parts.
-For this to work at all, you have to add the Data Abstraction Layer \(DAL\) field `CustomFields` to your entity definition.
+Now follows the important part.
+For this to work, you have to add the Data Abstraction Layer \(DAL\) field `CustomFields` to your entity definition.

 {% code title="<plugin root>/src/Core/Content/Example/ExampleDefinition.php" %}